endgamerdagoat/Snake-Game/README.md

 # Snake-Game
-The the classic Snake game, recreated in Java using JPanel.
+The classic Snake game, recreated in Java using JPanel.